Workshop Theme and Goals

 Exact date and schedule to be announced

-A paper should be anonymized and should have a length of 2 to 8 pages (excluding references) in the new single-column SIGCHI Extended Abstracts format and will be reviewed by at least two workshop organisers.
+A paper should have a length of maximum 6 pages (including references) in the ACM SIGCHI Master Article template with 2 columns (see also: ) and will be reviewed by at least two workshop organisers.
 Successful submissions will have the potential to raise discussion, provide insights for other attendees, and illustrate open challenges and potential solutions.
 All accepted publications will be published on the workshop website and in the ACM Digital Library.

 At least one author of each accepted paper needs to register for the conference and the workshop itself.
 During the workshop, each paper will be given time for an oral presentation.
 In addition, there will be room for demonstrations and hands-on sessions.